-It also requires a proportionate approach to the evaluation of cost and quality; where the costs can be broadly predetermined there will be a higher weighting towards quality.
+It also requires a proportionate approach to the evaluation of cost and quality; where the costs can be broadly predetermined there will be a higher weighting towards quality and other strategic goals.

 3.3 Delivering Social Value

 Wider benefits to the local community are often referred to collectively as the delivery of 'social value'.
 The delivery of social value will be considered within all procurement activities where it is possible and reasonable to do so.